 This plan describes the county's accessible voting program and is updated each year by the Auditor's Office and reviewed by the committee.
-The plan is designed to increase participation for voters with disabilities and includes recommendations for:
+The plan is designed to be prepared to increase participation for voters with disabilities and includes recommendations for:

-- Online ballot delivery access

-- Changes to the location of vote centers

-- Ballot drop box locations

-- Outreach to voters with disabilities

-- Accessible Voting Units and other equipment

-- Continued implementation of the Help America Vote Act (HAVA).
+- Online ballot delivery access - Any changes to the location of vote centers - Ballot drop box locations - Outreach to voters with disabilities - Location of Accessible Voting Units and other equipment - Continued implementation of the Help America Vote Act (HAVA).